Stop fighting. Instead, when you crave a cigarette, try to become more aware of what is happening inside of you.

 You should feel a stronger desire to quit smoking and a greater confidence in your ability to succeed.

-Before moving on to the next section of the site, That's it, I quit!, we encourage you to do the last part of this section ''Your Confidence.''
+Before moving on to the next section of the site, Register to I QUIT NOW, we encourage you to do the last part of this section "Your Confidence".
 You’ll have a better idea of your confidence level in relation to your ability to succeed in quitting smoking.

 You would like to have support from smoking cessation professionals to help you quit smoking, but you don’t know which service to turn to?
 Learn more about the I QUIT NOW services and their free personalized support via online help, by phone, in person or by text message.